Practising yoga at a retreat in the Sacred Valley, Peru

 Spiritual ceremony among Inca ruins

-Arrival in Cusco airport (70-minute flight from Lima).
-Your guide will meet you at the airport, ready to start your yoga retreat tour.
+Arrival at Cusco airport (70-minute flight from Lima).
+Your guide will meet you at the airport, ready to begin your yoga retreat.

-On arrival, we drink coca tea, rest, acclimate, relax then stretch into our afternoon yoga class.
-There is some free time and we reconvene for a welcome dinner followed by a concert with some local folk music.
+On arrival, we drink coca tea, rest, acclimate, relax, and then stretch into our afternoon yoga class.
+There is some free time, and we reconvene for a welcome dinner, followed by a concert featuring local folk music.

-Included: Lodging, dinner with a concert of traditional folkloric music, private transport from the airport, & use of yoga studio.
+Included: Lodging, dinner with a concert of traditional folkloric music, private airport transfer, & use of the yoga studio.

-After morning yoga and breakfast, we drive through the stunning scenery of the Sacred Valley for 90 minutes to Pisac.
-Our first visit is to some terraced Inca ruins that are situated on a mountain.
+After morning yoga and breakfast, we drive for 90 minutes through the stunning scenery of the Sacred Valley to Pisac.
+Our first visit is to some terraced Inca ruins perched on a mountain.

 Your guide will explain the religious, astronomical, and military functions of these ruins at Pisac.
-From here, there are amazing views of the Sacred Valley and there will be free time for yoga here if desired.
+From here, there are fantastic views of the Sacred Valley, and there will be free time for yoga here if desired.

-After visiting the Inca ruins, there will be a chance to hike on a little-known, seldom used original Inca trail and through a tunnel that was built by the Incas.
-One of the largest Inca cemeteries is also located in the ruins at Pisac and we can tour this part of the site, too.
+After visiting the Inca ruins, there will be a chance to hike on a little-known, seldom-used original Inca trail and through a tunnel that the Incas built.
+One of the largest Inca cemeteries is also located in the ruins at Pisac, and we can tour this part of the site, too.

 Your guide will then perform a spiritual ceremony while overlooking Pisac, thanking Pachamama for life, food, love, and family, all while feeling the energy of the Inca ruins and Sacred Valley.

-We have lunch in Pisac and then visit the handicraft market in the town to buy things such as ceramics, jewelry, and weaving.
+We have lunch in Pisac and then visit the handicraft market in town to buy ceramics, jewelry, and woven goods.

 After yoga and breakfast at the hacienda, Valentin takes you on a guided tour of a market in his hometown of Urubamba.

-This is not a tourist market, but instead is a market where locals go to buy and sell vegetables, chilies, and some of the 3,000-plus varieties of potatoes that grow in Peru.
-Here we see local families selling things such as fruits, vegetables, flowers, and natural medicinal plants.
-Your guide shows you the market and you can taste Peruvian fruits and foods such as passion fruit, lucuma, and chirimoya.
+This is not a tourist market, but a market where locals buy and sell vegetables, chilies, and some of the 3,000-plus varieties of potatoes grown in Peru.
+Here, local families sell fruits, vegetables, flowers, and natural medicinal plants.
+Your guide takes you to the market, where you can taste Peruvian fruits and foods such as passion fruit, lucuma, and chirimoya.

-We also learn about chicha, a fermented corn drink that was produced by the Incas and is still drunk by locals today.
+We also learn about chicha, a fermented corn drink produced by the Incas and still drunk by locals today.

-Chicha is a fermented, alcoholic drink found all over the Andes.
-It is usually made from maize but there are many regional varieties made from quinoa, yucca, and even potato.
+Chicha is a fermented alcoholic drink found throughout the Andes.
+It is usually made from maize, but there are many regional varieties made from quinoa, yucca, and even potato.

-The Incas used chichi in ceremonies and rituals and chicha is still drunk on special occasions in modern times.
+The Incas used chicha in ceremonies and rituals, and it is still drunk on special occasions today.
 You buy it from Chicherias.
-These tavern-type places usually offer home-brewed chichi and are often identifiable by a small, red flag outside the building.
+These tavern-type places usually offer home-brewed chichi and are often identified by a small red flag outside.

 Lunch and pottery

-While lunch is being prepared, we have the option to visit the workshop and gallery of an amazing local potter, Pablo Seminario.
+While lunch is being prepared, we can visit the workshop and gallery of an excellent local potter, Pablo Seminario.

 Included: Breakfast, lunch, dinner, private transport, snacks, & yoga.